How Often Should You Foam Roll for Knee Pain? | 321 STRONG Answers

 **How often should I use a foam roller for knee pain?**

-Three to five times per week is the sweet spot for most people.
+Three to five times per week is the sweet spot for a lot of people.
 Daily rolling is fine if you keep sessions moderate and stop before sharp pain starts.
 Begin with shorter sessions and increase frequency as your tissue adapts.

 **Is foam rolling safe for beginners with knee pain?**